rc-sea/exuperian/docs/blog/posts/five-years-and-3-elections.md

 In many respects, dealing with the secret ballot is one of the key challenges ElectionGuard was designed to address.
 It encrypts ballots in such a way that we can verify many of the properties of the election and all its constituent ballots without revealing the specific votes cast by individual voters.

-In addition, by virtue of the confirmation code and BallotCheck, ElectionGuard provides a means for voters to participate in the election process in ways that can exhibit either or both of Zero Trust and common shopping behaviors.
-By using the confirmation code to verify that their votes were properly recorded and included in the election is an affirmative step that helps with the overall security posture of ElectionGuard.
-A BallotCheck is a Zero Trust action.
+In addition, by virtue of the confirmation code and BallotCheck, ElectionGuard provides a means for voters to participate in the election process in ways that exhibit Zero Trust.

 For vote by mail voters it would be worth studying whether the additional confirmation code information available for the lookup process increases confidence in the system as an auditing action.

 ??? info "What is in the election record of an end to end verifiable election?"
-    An end-to-end verifiable election, among other things [^10], generates a public election record that provides all the information necessary for voters and third parties to review an entire election, including the following:
+    An end-to-end verifiable election, among other things, generates a public election record that provides all the information necessary for voters and third parties to review an entire election, including the following:

     * each and every ballot included in the election is properly formed
     * all the contest options on those ballots include only valid selected (1) or unselected (0) items